-- Once decontamination has been completed, continue irrigation with a low flow solution - Irrigate each eye with 0,9% saline solution (Ringer solution) - This should be continued while the individual is transported for medical evaluation by an eye specialist. - Obtain medical attention immediately, especially specialised ophthalmic attention.
+- Once decontamination has been completed, continue irrigation with a low flow solution - Irrigate each eye with 1% calcium gluconate solution (if allowed by local legislation, otherwise, irrigate with 0,9% saline solution (Ringer solution)) - This should be continued while the individual is transported for medical evaluation by an eye specialist. - Obtain medical attention immediately, especially specialised ophthalmic attention.